-There is inherent estimation uncertainty in determining the recoverable amount of the carrying value of the investments as significant judgements are required by management in preparing their value in use models, particularly management's view on key internal inputs and external market conditions which impact future cash flows, the discount rates and long-term growth rates.
+There is inherent estimation uncertainty and judgement in determining the recoverable amount of the carrying value of the investments.
+Assumptions are made by management in preparing their valuation models, particularly management's view on key internal inputs and external market conditions which impact future cash flows, the discount rates and long-term growth rates.